 Gain knowledge and appropriate skills in screening, assessment and provision of exercise intervention in multiple applications across the lifespan, including prevention and management of chronic disease(s), workplace conditioning and sport injury rehabilitation.

-From 2014-2018, any graduate of our Master of Clinical Exercise Physiology degree at the Strathfield or Melbourne campus can apply to become an accredited Exercise Physiologist.
-In Brisbane, where the program is commencing in 2018, accreditation will be granted in 2019 - once its first cohort is in its final semester.
+From 2014-2018, any graduate of our Master of Clinical Exercise Physiology degree at the Strathfield or Melbourne campus can apply to ESSA to become an accredited Exercise Physiologist.
+This degree is currently undergoing the ESSA re-accreditation process for graduates in the program from 2019-2023 at the Brisbane, Strathfield and Melbourne campuses.

 School of Exercise Science, Master of Clinical Exercise Physiology – Melbourne

 This course addresses key theoretical concepts of exercise and physical activity and how they can be applied in clinical settings among cancer patients and survivors.
 The application of exercise prescription to the management and treatment of cancer is examined in a range of contexts, with evidence-based approaches and communication emphasised for effective practice.

 After completion of the certificate, employment opportunities may exist as an Exercise and Cancer Specialist; Senior Exercise Physiologist/Physiotherapist; or Rehabilitation Manager, working in hospitals, private exercise clinics or oncology practices.

 New in 2019 - Graduate Certificate in Exercise Rehabilitation for Sports Injuries

 This course provides specialist knowledge and skill of biomechanics, metabolic, physiological-psychosocial aspects of the person to develop exercise programs for the enhancement and improved performance of individuals who are engaged in sporting or exercise activities.